 – Edit mode is toggled by turning any programmable pot (with black knob) or pressing programmable (black) switches.
 Preset button works as in stock P5 switching between manual / preset mode or return from edit mode back to preset mode (recall patch)

 – Autotune is bypassed on start up.
 It uses previous values stored on NVRAM.
-Autotune does not reset the synth and it will instead return back on same state where it was before autotune.
+New autotune does not reset the synth and it will now return back on same state where it was before autotune.
 It also displays voice being tuned on preset button leds.
-(1-5 shows voice, led 8 indicates the voice b.)
+(1-5 shows voice, led 8 indicates the voice b being tuned.)
 Now the P5 will boot if autotune fails to get reference count from OSC 1A.
 Autotune is engaged from PS1+PS4 on rev1 Prophets.

 – Filter preset toggles reference A440.
 It tracks the keyboard (last note priority) so in can be used as monophonic DCO.
 It’s also used for tape load as in stock P5.
 The ref A440 is not used on rev1 due the need of extra hardware.
 (Don’t ask me how to do this, I still do not own the rev1.)

 – Unison button has 3 positions, off (poly) – Unison 5 – Unison 1.
 Mode changes on cycle.
 Unison mode is stored on current patch.

 – Mod preset enables page 2 for (software based) 2nd LFO.
 When swiched on LFO speed sets the frequency and PMOD MIX sets the amplitude for second LFO.
 WAVEFORM switches chooses the 2nd LFO wareform and PMOD switches the destination of the modulation destination.
 FREQ1 and FREQ2 modulates the mixer OSC1 and OSC2 VCAs.
 PWs and FILT are routed as named.
 Mod Preset button is also used for tape storage.